vechiato/vechiato.github.io/content/blog/20210807 Book No Rules Rules.md

 ---
 author: "Marcus Vechiato"
-title: "Insights from No rules rules: Netflix and the culture of reinvention by Reed Hastings & Erin Meyer"
+title: "Insights from No rules rules: Netflix and the culture of reinvention"
 date: "2021-08-07"
 publish: true
 tags: